 No. 1.
-Beginning at the intersection of Murray and West streets; thence along and including both sides of Murray street to Broadway; thence along Broadway, and including a part of City Hall Park, to Worth street; thence along Hudson street to Franklin street; thence diagonally to the intersection of Jay and West streets; thence along West street to the place of beginning.
+Beginning at the intersection of Murray and West streets; thence along and including both sides of Murray street to Broadway; thence along Broadway, and including a part of City Hall Park, to Worth street; thence along Worth street to Hudson street; thence along Hudson street to Franklin street; thence diagon-DUBLIC NOTICE IS HEREBY GIVEN TO THE ally to the intersection of Jay and West streets; thence along West street to the place of beginning.

-All persons whose interests are affected by the above-named assessments, and who are opposed to the same, or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 27 Chambers street, within thirty days from the date of this notice.
+All persons whose interests are affected by the abovenamed assessments, and who are opposed to the same, or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 27 Chambers street, within thirty days from the date of this notice.